-Would you like to have the Stephens Law Firm, PLLC, team help you with your spinal cord injury lawsuit?
-If so, please do not hesitate to give us a call and set up a free consultation with one of our knowledgeable lawyers at our Fort Worth law offices.
-We can’t wait to meet with you to learn more about your case.
+Would you like to have Stephens Law Firm, PLLC help you with your spinal cord injury lawsuit?
+If so, please do not hesitate to give Jason Stephens a call and set up a free consultation with a knowledgeable lawyer in Fort Worth.
+He can’t wait to meet with you to learn more about your case.

 Types of Spinal Cord Injury